Conductor – Central Chorale

 With 27 years of experience teaching music, Susan Pendergraft has enjoyed conducting the Canterbury Youth Voices since 2014, and Canterbury Youth Camp for the past two years.
-She also enjoys singing soprano as member of Canterbury Voices!
+She also enjoys singing as a second soprano with Canterbury Voices.

 She is a 1984 graduate of Newcastle High School.
-Although she still calls herself a Racer, she was truly Sooner born and went straight from Newcastle to the University of Oklahoma.
+Although she still calls herself a Racer, she was truly Sooner born and went straight from Newcastle High School to the University of Oklahoma.

 She graduated with a Bachelor’s in Music Education in 1988 and once again became a Racer, taking her first teaching job in her hometown of Newcastle.
-She taught in Putnam City after Newcastle, and then in 1992 began teaching in Moore Public Schools.
-First at Upper-Central Elementary (now Central JH), and then at Briarwood Elementary where she was nominated by her colleagues as Teacher of the Year in 1997.
-She then took an open position at Red Oak, and Eastlake following her time at Briarwood, but her “home” has been at Earlywine for 17 years.
+She taught for a brief period in Putnam City, and then in 1992 began teaching in Moore Public Schools.
+First at Upper-Central Elementary (which is now Central JH), and then at Briarwood Elementary where she was nominated by her colleagues as Teacher of the Year in 1996-1997.
+She has taught at Red Oak, and Eastlake following her time at Briarwood, but her “home” has been at Earlywine for 17 years.
 She was honored by her colleagues in 2017-2018 school year as Teacher of the Year, and is currently one of five district Teacher of the Year finalists.

-Mrs. Pendergraft is a National Board Certified Teacher and has completed training in Orff and Kodaly.
-She has been honored to receive the Fund for Teachers grant in 2010 to travel abroad learning about culture and music in Italy and received the grant a second time in 2014 to travel to Carmel Valley to attend the San Francisco Orff Course.
+Mrs. Pendergraft was National Board Certified Teacher in 2007 and has completed training in Orff and Kodaly.
+She has been honored to receive a Fund for Teachers grant in 2010 to travel abroad learning about culture and music in Italy and received the grant a second time in 2014 to travel to Carmel Valley, California to attend the San Francisco Orff Course.